trentdavies/workmux/README.md

 ## Why workmux?

-**Parallel workflows.** Work on multiple features or hotfixes at the same time, each with its own AI agent.
+**Parallel workflows.** Work on multiple features the same time, each with its own AI agent.
 No stashing, no branch switching, no conflicts.

 **One window per task.** A natural mental model.
 Each has its own terminal state, editor session, dev server, and AI agent.
 Context switching is switching